-Collaboration for Elimination of TB among Indians (CETI), is a catalyst and pioneer for innovative ideas which are replicable, sustainable and scalable helping India become TB Free by 2025.
+Collaboration to Eliminate Tuberculosis among Indians (CETI), is a catalyst and pioneer for innovative ideas which are replicable, sustainable and scalable helping India become TB Free by 2025.

 CETI was founded by Dr. Manoj Jain and Dr. Salil Bhargava in 2010 with the goal of making their home city of Indore TB Free.
 That mission has expanded to help make India TB Free with projects that span across India in cities including Ahaemdabad, Mumbai, Delhi and more.
 Dr. Jain and Dr. Bhargave have also provided their expertise and guidance as members of GOI-WHO Joint Monitoring Mission in November 2019.
 Dr. Jain served as a section lead for drug sensitive TB in this mission.

 CETI collaborates with a number of local, national and international organizations.
 For example, it has worked closely with AAPI, Association of Physicians of Indian Origin, onÂ TB Free Local Roadmap project in 10 cities sees www.tbfree.org/aapi/ and published in Indian Journal of Tuberculosis titled “building local roadmaps for TB Free India”.
 Also CETI has conducted workshops in collaboration with and the government’s TB control program (NTEP), WHO, and USAID.

 At present CETI hasÂ three areas of focus:

 - Introduce a quality improvement (QI) approach towards TB treatment in India with training of DTO – district TB Officers.

 - Be a resource for cities to create their own Roadmap for TB Free City through out India

 - Pilot and innovate projects on screening, active cases finding, contact tracing and follow up in local regions such as Indore to later scale up successful models.